smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SubtleAlert/index.md

 !!! note

 An SubtleAlert message may be sent to the HMI for an application which is not currently active.
-If the alert contains `softButtons` then the duration should be ignored.
+If the alert contains `softButtons` then the duration parameter will be omitted.
+In this case the HMI is required to assign a timeout, and recommended to set a longer than usual timeout.

 !!!